 Maybe you’re wanting to add speakers to your current home theater sound system, like subwoofers or surround sound.
 Perhaps you’re interested in a few different brands of speakers to serve different purposes in your home theater.

 There are a lot of questions to ask.
 If you mix and match, will your different speakers work together properly?
 Will you be able to achieve the sound quality that you’re after with only one brand and line?
 How will you know if you’re making the right choice?

 Using multiple brands for your home theater sound system may sound like a reasonable option to save time and money.
-You can save money by using your old speakers and pair them with new speakers for other uses, and you can save time researching different brands by purchasing one brand for your entire home theater speaker system.
+You can save money by using your old speakers (so long as the old speaker is functional and not, for instance, a blown-out subwoofer) and pair them with new speakers for other uses, and you can save time researching different brands by purchasing one brand for your entire home theater speaker system.

 Will you get a better sound going with the top brands in each category, or will you get a better sound with a system that is made to work together?
 The last thing you want to do is invest in multiple brands to get a wonky-sounding speaker system or run into problems over the long-term.

 There are a few different paths you can go down, and each path has its advantages.
 The safest path for speaker and home theater newbies is to choose one brand and one line for your entire speaker system since this system is specifically designed to work seamlessly as a unit.